lifesavers/calendar/README.md

 ![lifesaver labs, pax-mod Calendar](https://github.com/lifesavers/calendar/blob/master/webassets/KohlbergLL36PaxMCalendar.png?raw=true)

+mod12(365)=5 or mod13(365)=1?
+Only an idiotés would base their Solar Calendar off mod 12, when they could mod 13 it instead.
+Mod 13 Yields Remainder 1; Mod 12 Yields Remainder 5.
+On the lifesaver labs Calendar, the 20th of every month, for the rest of time, will be the equivalent of a Friday.
+We won't call it "Friday", but it will always be a Friday.

 This is the Kohlberg Commons lifesaver labs (LL³⁶) Calendar, which is actually a rather light, dusted-off repackaging of the [Pax Calendar by J. Cooligan][wk_pax_calendar], with a hhandful of precautions and selection biases thrown in to lower the friction on a practical, relatively [thermokenethic][diccionario] worldwide adoption.
 There's a lot of great work and insight from the logic contests of the early 1900s that still hasn't been implemented Yet, and this is one of the highest ranking and highest impact when Adopted.
 Any Improvement in "Calendrical Episodic Memory⁵ and Planning Projection" can have an enormous effect.
 And if we follow the Cooligan Rule, with Leap Weeks every 71 of 400 Years (called Pax, by Cooligan), wei can Program the Major Strokes of the Calendar Immediately, without Further Delay⁵, leaving the Long and Short Labels for a Final Deliberative Decision Process.
 Let's just please not Program the Leap Week between Month 12 and 13, like Cooligan did.
 Let's just drop the Leap Week at the End of the Year.
 It's much easier, and if wei're going to be on a delay from solar sidereal at max by about a relative 3.5 days, the difference in putting it on the 7th Year after the 13th Month rather than after the 12th is not Material.

-The Leap Year Rules are quite simple, and can be done in Our Heads.

-    "..[A Leap Week].. every year whose last two digits make up a number that is divisible by six or are 99.
-    "Years ending with 00 have Pax, unless the year number is divisible by 400."
-[Wk³⁶][wk_pax_calendar]

-So, let's practice.
-Here's four strings from random.org: 280828401 (excluded string) 810403206 508450040.
-The excluded string is a random number that resembled "777772345".
-It was random.org, no doubt, but it was not useful for training.
-Wei want trainable randomness, not true randomness.
-Let's break these numbers down into two digit blocks and learn how to foresee the Leap Weeks, Gift Weeks, or, as Cooligan called them, the Pax.

-280828401810403206508450040

-mod12(365)=5 or mod13(365)=1?
-Only an idiotés would base their Solar Calendar off mod 12, when they could mod 13 it instead.
-Mod 13 Yields Remainder 1; Mod 12 Yields Remainder 5.
-On the lifesaver labs Calendar, the 20th of every month, for the rest of time, will be the equivalent of a Friday.
-We won't call it "Friday", but it will always be a Friday.

 Why⁵ wouldn't You want to be able to anchor each day of the month to a specific weekday?
 For the next 1000 Years, do We / we really want to pitch our tent within the Calendrical "Base Camp" of Mod 12 when we can have the much simpler, far more memory-stable Mod 13 Pax Calendar as our Calendar's "Base Camp""?